 - Root Cause Solution

-- Opt the best fit solution as per findings
+- Opt for the best-fit solution as per the findings

 - Construct the initial plan and deploy it